All Episodes

 I've already covered innumerable topics already.

-We're just 20 minutes into the program, actually 15, so sit tight out there, Mr. Snerdley.
+We're just 20 minutes into the program, actually, 15, so sit tight out there, Mr. Snerdley.

 I got important things to do here.

-It's it's ridiculous.
+It's ridiculous.

-And King said, What's uh what's your read, Matty?
+And King said, What's your read, Maddie?

-Uh what happened to North Korea?
+What happened to North Korea?

-The North Koreans have managed to get the world's attention, and although the uh the typodong failed, it certainly uh has given the North Koreans an opportunity to learn a lot more about what they have in terms of uh their missile technology.
+And although the Taipodong failed, it certainly has given the North Koreans an opportunity to learn a lot more about what they have in terms of their missile technology.

 I'm very worried about it, and I hope very much that we do have a review of our North Korean policy.

-And Madeline Albright, like Bill Clinton, is now out on the trail practically every day trying to do what she can to cover up her own failures and her own mistakes, and some might say her own incompetence uh by blaming all of this on the Bush administration.
+And Madeline Albright, like Bill Clinton, is now out on the trail practically every day trying to do what she can to cover up her own failures and her own mistakes.

 George Bush, I don't even know if he was governor of Texas yet when they made the deal with North Korea.